 It was a long post, but please read it.
 BrandlandUSA’s solution for Radio Shack was essentially to go back to what they were: a common ground where enthusiasts and everyday homeowners could not only solve their electronics problems, but dream up new problems to solve.

-Thankfully, the chain is taking steps in this direction.
+The chain is taking steps in this direction.
 They have launched Invention Lab Powered by RadioShack.
 Published by O’Reilly’s Make e-zine, it has credible electronics roots.
 The site is a place where enthusiasts can post the funky things they have created with things found at RadioShack, including hobbyist Bob Pagani’s (is he real????) wacky Homeland Security Helmet.

 While I am not sure I would want one, I definitely voted for Bob so he could win the $250 RadioShack prize for most popular inventions.
 (Please do; it will be fun to see what he comes up with next.)
 After all, with $250 more, who knows what else Bob could make with RadioShack stuff; if it is pretend, it sure is fun!
 Innovation and invention is a process.
 And while I don’t think the helmet will do a lot to help homeland security, that is not the point.
 The point is that if we have a country filled with folks like Bob Pagani, no terrorist would dare take us on.